Farnsworde History, Family Crest & Coats of Arms

 There is another Farnworth in Cheshire in the Borough of Halton, and this latter town was also influential in the family's history as Leising de Farnewurd was listed there in the Pipe Rolls of 1185.

 Early History of the Farnsworde family

 This web page shows only a small excerpt of our Farnsworde research.
-Another 138 words (10 lines of text) covering the years 1650 and 1666 are included under the topic Early Farnsworde History in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) covering the years 1650, 1666, 1651 and 1652 are included under the topic Early Farnsworde History in all our PDF Extended History products and printed products wherever possible.

 Farnsworde Spelling Variations